zachleat/web-font-loading-recipes/README.md

 * [FOUT metric matching with a Variable Font](./variablefont-fout-test.html)
   * Reduction in FOUT reflow (reduce text movement on web font render)
   * Related: [Font style matcher](https://meowni.ca/font-style-matcher/) from @notwaldorf
-* FOUT without a class
-  * `.style.fontFamily` method (only works well with one family per page), first saw this in a [tweet from @simevidas](https://twitter.com/simevidas/status/829016037366566912)
-  * CSS Font Loading API `.add()` method: Doesn’t require any modification of the CSS, injects the web fonts using JS programmatically (the Asynchronous Data URI method below also does this).
-Documented in the [Webfont Handbook from @bramstein](https://abookapart.com/products/webfont-handbook).

 ## Not Recommended but included for Posterity